intersystems-community/vscode-objectscript/docs/ServerSide.md

    ![Choose an access type.](../assets/images/ss-access-type.png "choose an access type")
 1. If you want to reopen this workspace in the future, use the command **File > Save Workspace As...** to save it as a `.code-workspace` file.

-Note that the ObjectScript button is not vivible in the Activity Bar, because the files listed in the Explorer view are all on the server, so it is not needed for this configuration.
+Note that the ObjectScript button is not visible in the Activity Bar, because the files listed in the Explorer view are all on the server, so it is not needed for this configuration.

 The `.code-workspace` file is a JSON file which you can edit directly, as described in the section  [VS Code Workspaces](#code-workspaces).
 A simple example looks like this:
 ```json